Who We Are

 The District

 The Methodist Church of Great Britain is divided up into 30 Districts.
-Here in the East Anglia District, Revd Julian Pursehouse is the Chair of the District, whose job it is to lead the ministers and lay people in the work of preaching and worship, evangelism, pastoral care, teaching and administration.
+Here in the East Anglia District, Revd Helen Hollands is the Chair of the District, whose job it is to lead the ministers and lay people in the work of preaching and worship, evangelism, pastoral care, teaching and administration.

 The District has a number of committees that meet to oversee the different areas of District life.
 The 3 main committees usually meet 3 times a year for a full or half day.